Fairy: Hidden people

 There is an outdated theory that fairy folklore evolved from folk memories of a prehistoric race: newcomers superseded a body of earlier human or humanoid peoples, and the memories of this defeated race developed into modern conceptions of fairies.
 Proponents find support in the tradition of cold iron as a charm against fairies, viewed as a cultural memory of invaders with iron weapons displacing peoples who had just stone, bone, wood, etc., at their disposal, and were easily defeated.
 19th-century archaeologists uncovered underground rooms in the Orkney islands that resembled the Elfland described in Childe Rowland, which lent additional support.
 In folklore, flint arrowheads from the Stone Age were attributed to the fairies as "elfshot", while their green clothing and underground homes spoke to a need for camouflage and covert shelter from hostile humans, their magic a necessary skill for combating those with superior weaponry.
-In a Victorian tenet of evolution, mythic cannibalism among ogres was attributed to memories of more savage races, practising alongside "superior" races of more refined sensibilities.
+In a Victorian tenet of evolution, mythic cannibalism among ogres was attributed to memories of more savage races practicing alongside "superior" races of more refined sensibilities.
+The most important modern proponent of the 'hidden people' theory was the Scottish folklorist and antiquarian David MacRitchie.

 Elementals

-A theory that fairies, et al., were intelligent species, distinct from humans and angels.
-An alchemist, Paracelsus, classed gnomes and sylphs as elementals, meaning magical entities who personify a particular force of nature, and exert powers over these forces.
+A theory that fairies were an intelligent species, distinct from humans and angels.
+An alchemist, Paracelsus, classed gnomes and sylphs as elementals, meaning magical entities who personify a particular force of nature and exert powers over these forces.
 Folklore accounts have described fairies as "spirits of the air".